Late payments can’t always be avoided. But unfortunately, the affects of late payments, even just one, can damage your credit scores.

 It’s important to always stay on top of all of your bills.
 Circumstances may arise that prevent you from staying current such as an unexpected medical emergency or job loss.
 But before you are late with a payment reach out to your creditor, they may be willing to work something out with you.
 Avoid at all costs a creditor selling a delinquent account to a debt collector.

 If you do have late payments try sending a goodwill letter to the creditor.
-If you were normally on time and have a good reason why you were late, they may be willing to delete the late payment notations on a one time basis.
+If you normally pay on time and have a good reason why you were late, the creditor may be willing to delete the late payment notations on a one time basis.

 Another alternative to get rid of late payments is to dispute late payments on your own or allow a professional repair your credit.
-Lexington Law helped clients remove 2,548,948 negative items in 2011 alone.
+Lexington Law helped clients remove 10+million negative items in 2017 alone.
 Those negative credit items included late revolving credit payments.
-Call for a free credit repair consultation today (877) 587-4574.